drubio/software-with-llms/README.md

 *A practical guide to modern AI integration*

-This three-part series offers a structured, hands-on approach to build software applications that work with large language models (LLMs).
+This three-part series offers a structured, hands-on approach to building software applications that work with large language models (LLMs).
 Whether you're a developer, engineer, or technical lead, this guide helps you design and implement AI-powered software systems with clarity and practicality.

 ---